 The good thing is that fish oil is relatively safe to take by almost everyone.
 You can also use this as a regular supplement without any adverse effect.
 The Dr. Tobias Fish Oil is the best pick since every capsule has 200 mg more EPA than DHA.
 This fish oil capsule has an enteric coating that will make absorption easier and faster.

 If you’re worried about having sleepless nights by taking Modafinil and other alternative nootropics, why not try L-Theanine?
 The concept of this substance is this: alert by day, well-rested at night.
 L-Theanine is an amino acid that induces a wakeful relaxation.
 L-Theanine is usually present in tea that helps ease symptoms of anxiety, Alzheimer’s disease, and even high blood pressure.
-This is definitely one of the best nootropic options for people with ADHD.
+This is definitely one of the best nootropics for focus.

 But how does it help address ADHD?